delocalizer/mumbai/README.md

 # Background

-Say you have dozens or more indexed bams on sitting on fast disk and you wish to query them all by position.
-Two possible solutions are:
+You have dozens or more indexed bams sitting on fast disk and you wish to query them all by position.
+Possible solutions include:

 1. Query all the bams in parallel and aggregate.
 2. Create an aggregate data structure out of all the bams (e.g. in HDF5) and